 This will help you even if you always keep enough money in your account.
 Your payroll direct deposit may be delayed getting to the bank, a debit hold may be placed on your account or you may need to cover an unexpected expense like a car tow.

 For example, when you use your card at a gas station, the transaction will be authorized before you pump the gas.
-At the time of authorization, the amount of the purchase is unknown but the station will obtain authorization for $75, and a hold will be put on your account for $75.
+At the time of authorization, the amount of the purchase is unknown but a hold will be placed on your account for an amount between $1 and $125.

 Depending upon the technology used, the hold may remain on your account for an extended period.
 This is important because the hold amount affects the amount of funds that are available.
 So even if the actual purchase amount is $36 and the hold is $75, the cash available to you in your account is actually $39 less that you think.
 If you believe you have more funds available than you actually do, you may make another purchase and be denied as a result of the hold amount; unless you have Overdraft Privilege.
 It stays that way until the hold falls off.